 Health educators (7-2254) offer individual or group information sessions.
 Information about student health insurance is available at the office.

-The Discovery Program seeks to help students academically and personally while preparing them for a transition into and throughout their college experience.
-The Discovery staff are dedicated to fostering the development of academic and personal engagement by encouraging students to connect with faculty as early and often as possible; providing opportunities for students to connect with other students with similar interests; helping students to balance competing demands; and translating to students the expectations, traditions and structures of the University.
-The Discovery Program takes a proactive approach to provide students with easier access to all the components of college life through its core services: Discovery Advisors (DAs), Discovery Centers, First Year Experience (FYE) classes, Early Warning System, Get In the Zone to Maximizing Your Health and Wellness Potential, and the Mentor Advising Connection (MAC) Program.
+The Discovery Program seeks to help students make a successful transition from the time they enter BU through the time they graduate.
+Our professional staff and student assistants can help you establish a strong academic and social network by encouraging and fostering a connection with faculty as early and often as possible; providing opportunities for students to connect with other students with similar interests; helping students to balance competing demands; and translating to students the expectations, traditions and structures of the University.
+The Discovery Program takes a proactive approach in providing students with easier access to all the components of college life through its core services: Discovery Advisors (peer academic advisors), Discovery Centers, Early Warning System, Mentor Advising Connection (MAC) Program, and University Schedule Building Week.

 EOP is supported by New York State’s Office of Opportunity Programs.
 The program helps provide financially and academically eligible students the opportunity to pursue higher education.
 Students are offered assistance in the form of academic and personal counseling, tutoring, learning-skills services and financial aid.
 In addition, new freshmen are required to attend a summer pre-freshman residential program for several weeks prior to enrolling in the fall semester.